pho7919/cs370-lab3/README.md

 KMap.jpg
 Equations.jpg

 For part 2, we have the User-Programmable Model and the 8-Bit Sequencer.
 The User-Programmable Model stores the user programmable code and is clocked by the "SAVE" input.
-The "INPUT CHECKER" is built with XNOR fares that compare output from the 8-Bit Sequencer to the user's secret byte.
+The "INPUT CHECKER" is built with XNOR gates that compare output from the 8-Bit Sequencer to the user's secret byte.
 The XNOR gate ensures that 1 outputs only is both inputs are 1.
 The 8-Bit Sequencer has outputs Disp00-Disp07 (for the probes) and Out00-Out07 (the output to feed into the User-Programmable Model).
 Using similar inputs as part 1, it has the 0 and 1 buttons.
 There are 8 flip-flops, M1-M8.
 M1 takes direct input from the push buttons 1 and 0, using asynchronous input to change state.
 Its D and C are set to 0 (unused).
 M2-M8 hold the previous inputs.
 Clock is pulsed when 1 and 0 are pressed, causing the data to shift to the next flip-flop.
 The RESET hooks up the reset of M1-M8, inverted, and also is the input for an OR gate with the 0 button to connect to the clocks of M1-M8.